-- 0 people attended Online Filter Bubbles
+- 0 people attended Designing a Professional Research Poster

-- 0 people attended Academic Support on Campus
+- 0 people attended Concept Mapping

-- 0 people attended Open Access
+- 0 people attended Getting Started with Health Sciences Research

 Libraries and campus partners are interested in the Learning Commons space.
 The following tours were coordinated:

-- 1 CLAS tour
+- 1 ISU/UNI tour

 Campus partner activities play an important role in the Learning Commons for student success.
 The following represent regular campus partner sessions as well as special offerings:

 - Statistics Tutoring Lab offered 55 sessions.

 - Writing Center Tutoring offered x appointments for x students.

 - Perspectives of Diversity in American History course offered 2 study group sessions.